IgorTimofeev/MineOS/README.md

 -   Integrated application and library App Market with the ability to publish your own scripts and programs for every MineOS user
 -   Error reporting system with the possibility to send information to developers
 -   Animations, wallpapers, screensavers, color schemes and huge customization possibilities
--   Open source system API and detailed illustrated documentations
+-   Open source system API and detailed documentation

 ## How to install?